Pays de la Loire

 As a result, the Marais Breton is today essentially made up of fresh water.

-A vast network of dykes as well as dunes planted with pines such as the Forêt des Pays-de-Monts protects it from the sea.
+A vast network of dykes as well as dunes planted with pines, such as the Forêt des Pays-de-Monts, shelters it from the sea.

 The good news is that the salt marshes are gradually redeveloped because of the growing demand for natural and tourist products.